zanerock/format-and-lint/README.md

 ## Formatting overview

-The code is run through prettier first mainly because it does a much better job properly indenting code and fitting it within a target width (80 chars).[^1] The partially reformatted code is then reformatted by eslint because prettier (purposely) has very few options and we don't agree with all of them.
+The code is run through prettier first mainly because it does a much better job properly indenting code and fitting it within a target width (80 chars).[^1] The partially reformatted code is then formatted by eslint because prettier (purposely) has very few options and we don't agree with all of them.
 The eslint rules have been harmonized such that the final formatted code will pass a lint check.

 Our formatting differs from prettier and/or JS standard on the following points:
 - fandl places operators at the beginning of the next line rather than the end of the previous line in multi-line expressions (contrary to prettier); this improves readability; e.g.: